Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Introduction

 \paragraph{Massive-STEPS Dataset}

 In this paper, we introduced the Massive Semantic Trajectories for Understanding POI Check-ins (Massive-STEPS) Dataset, derived from the Semantic Trails dataset (STD) \cite{monti2018semantic}.
 Massive-STEPS includes high-quality check-ins from 2012-2013 and 2017-2018, providing more modern and updated POI check-in data.
-This supports longitudinal POI recommendation studies and addresses the limitations of older datasets commonly used in prior studies.
-The dataset covers 12 diverse cities across multiple regions, including East, West, and Southeast Asia, North and South America, Australia, the Middle East, and Europe.
-Notably, we placed a deliberate emphasis on under-explored regions by including cities such as Jakarta, Kuwait City, and Petaling Jaya, filling a key gap in POI recommendation research that has largely focused on major urban centers.
-We further enriched STD by aligning it with Foursquare’s Open Source Places dataset, incorporating metadata such as POI coordinates, POI names, and addresses---details unavailable in the original STD.
+This supports longitudinal POI trajectory modeling studies and addresses the limitations of older datasets commonly used in prior studies.
+The dataset covers 15 diverse cities across multiple regions, including East, West, and Southeast Asia, North and South America, Australia, the Middle East, and Europe.
+Notably, we placed a deliberate emphasis on under-explored regions by including cities such as Jakarta, Kuwait City, and Petaling Jaya, filling a key gap in POI trajectory research that has largely focused on major urban centers.
+We further enriched STD by aligning it with Foursquare's Open Source Places dataset, incorporating missing metadata such as geographic coordinates, POI names, and addresses.

-\paragraph{Benchmark Tasks} To demonstrate the utility of this dataset, we conducted an extensive benchmark on two tasks: (1) supervised POI recommendation and (2) zero-shot POI recommendation.
+\paragraph{Benchmark Tasks} To demonstrate the utility of this dataset, we conducted an extensive benchmark on three tasks as shown in Fig.~\ref{fig:all-tasks}: (1) supervised POI recommendation, (2) zero-shot POI recommendation, and (3) spatiotemporal classification and reasoning.
 Our benchmark covers a wide range of models, including traditional approaches, deep learning-based models, and more recent LLM-based methods.
 The goal of POI recommendation task is to predict a set of POIs that a user is likely to visit based on their current check-in trajectory and historical behavior.
 This reflects real-world applications such as personalized POI recommendations in location-based services.
-In addition, the scale of our dataset allows us to examine how urban features influence POI recommendation accuracy.
+Similarly, the goal of spatiotemporal classification and reasoning is to assess how effectively models (e.g., LLMs) leverage, interpret, and reason about POI trajectories.
+In addition, the scale of our dataset allows us to examine how urban features influence POI modeling accuracy.
 Building on prior hypotheses, we propose a new insight: cities with more evenly distributed POI categories tend to be harder to model, as the absence of a dominant POI category makes user behavior less predictable.

 \paragraph{Contribution}